Eheliyagoda Electoral District

 Eheliyagoda electoral district was an electoral district of Sri Lanka between July 1977 and February 1989.
 The district was named after the town of Eheliyagoda in Ratnapura District, Sabaragamuwa Province.
 The 1978 Constitution of Sri Lanka introduced the proportional representation electoral system for electing members of Parliament.
-The existing 160 mainly single-member electoral districts were replaced with 22 multi-member electoral districts.
+The existing 160 mainly single-member electoral districts were replaced by 22 multi-member electoral districts.
 Eheliyagoda electoral district was replaced by the Ratnapura multi-member electoral district at the 1989 general elections, the first under the proportional representation system.